 CLARION (CLinician Administrator Relationship Improvement OrganizatioN) is a student-driven, staff/faculty-advised committee housed within the CHIP Student Center.
-CLARION creates and conducts co-curricular, interprofessional experiences for U of MN Academic Health Center students based upon the Institute of Medicine’s report “Six Aims for a New Healthcare System.”
+CLARION creates and conducts co-curricular, interprofessional experiences for health professional students based upon the Institute of Medicine’s report “Six Aims for a New Healthcare System.”

-CLARION focuses on the professional development of AHC students and includes lessons in leadership, teamwork, communication, analytical reasoning, conflict-resolution, and business practices.
+CLARION focuses on the professional development of health professional students and includes lessons in leadership, teamwork, communication, analytical reasoning, conflict-resolution, and business practices.
 Participation in CLARION leads students to a more sophisticated understanding of the healthcare system in which they will practice.

 The organizational structure of the CLARION student board models the type of interprofessional equality and collaborative leadership which will be needed to effectively solve the current healthcare system challenges.
 The interactions which occur among students lead to critical learnings; the most prominent being that many fundamental biases about other professions are firmly rooted before students enter the health professions workplace.
 Hence, the primary goals of the organization are for participants to develop an understanding and appreciation of the skills that each profession brings to the healthcare team and to develop positive relationships which will extend into their professional careers.

 CLARION empowers healthcare professional students to work together to build a better healthcare system.
 We strive to improve patient safety and the quality of care through the promotion and development of interprofessional leadership, teamwork, and communication.

 Pillars of CLARION:

 - Patient-Centered Care

 The cause is safe and high-quality care for patients.
 Tens of thousands of deaths occur each year from preventable medical errors.
 Miscommunication and lack of communication among caregivers are cited as a main cause of the problem.